Why Choose Cedars-Sinai Marina del Rey Hospital for Hand & Wrist Injury Treatment?

-The specialty trained hand-wrist surgeons at Marina Del Rey Hospital evaluate patients with hand and wrist disorders and provide an individualized treatment advice for each patient.
+The specialty-trained hand-wrist surgeons at Cedars-Sinai Marina del Rey Hospital evaluate patients with hand and wrist disorders and provide a piece of individualized treatment advice for each patient.
 They can choose from the various non-surgical and surgical treatment options available.
 The treatment that works best for you is considered.

 The need to opt for surgery depends on how bad the symptoms are, and it also depends on how the patient reacts to non-surgical treatments such as medications, exercises, splinting, and physiotherapy.
 Early treatment is very important, if not treated at the correct time, the healing of broken bones and alignment of other associated structures will be improper leading to restrictive and awkward movements of your hands while performing everyday activities.